mdgragg/Code-Refactor/README.md

 Condensed ".benefit-lead" ".benefit-brand", and ".benefit-cost" into 1 style because it's using the same style

 Changed div class="footer" to footer tag

+Added min-height: and changed the height: to auto for the blue boxes making them responsive.